-The Pain Management SInergy System, in combination with the Baylis Pain Management Generator (PMG-TD), is indicated for creating RF lesions in nervous tissue to treat patients with sacroiliac joint complex mediated pain.
-The procedure is known as sacroiliac joint radiofrequency neurotomy, and ablates the afferent nociceptive nerves Target structures include the lateral branches of the S1 though S3 dorsal roots and the dorsal ramus of the L5 dorsal root.
-These nerves are known to be responsible for sacroiliac joint complex mediated pain.
+The ThoraCoolTM Pain Management System, in combination with the Baylis Pain Management Generator (PMG-TD), is indicated for creating RF lesions in nervous tissue to treat patients with thoracic zygapophyseal joint (z-joint) pain.
+The procedure is known as thoracic z-joint radiofrequency neurotomy, and ablates the afferent nociceptive nerves.
+Target structures include the medial branches of the dorsal root.
+These nerves are known to be responsible for thoracic z-joint mediated pain.

-In this procedure, a Pain Management SInergy Introducer is placed at a point between the posterior sacral foramen and the sacroiliac joint.
-A Pain Management SInergy Probe is inserted through the introducer and into the tissue superficial to the posterior surface of the sacrum.
+In this procedure, a ThoraCool Pain Management Introducer is placed at the superolateral aspect of the transverse process.
+A ThoraCool Pain Management Probe is inserted through the introducer and into the tissue superior to the superolateral aspect of the transverse process.
 Radiofrequency (RF) energy is delivered from and concentrated around the electrode.
 The electrode is internally-cooled with circulating water.
 RF energy heats the tissue while circulating water moderates the temperature in close proximity to the electrode.
 This combination creates large volume lesions without excessive heating at the electrode.
-Successive lesions are created by repositioning the introducer and electrode in a step-wise manner, until all lateral branches between the sacral foramina and the sacroiliac joint have been disrupted.
-For a list of equipment related to the Pain Management SInergy System, see Section 5.
+Successive lesions are created by repositioning the introducer and electrode in a step-wise manner, until both medial branches supplying the painful z-joint have been disrupted.
+For a list of equipment related to the ThoraCool Pain Management System, see Section 5.

-A physician using this equipment must be familiar with lumbar-sacral spine anatomy, image-guided spine procedures and sacroiliac joint injection techniques.
+A physician using this equipment must be familiar with thoracic spine anatomy, imageguided spine procedures and medial branch block techniques.